rhaido/blog/2015/07/06/soldering-answering-beginners-questions.md

 At the end, comfort of use is a deciding factor :)

 One thing I really try to evade is a soldering iron handle getting hot from stand - that is why I usually leave my iron sligtly "pulled-off" the stand.

+Another question, should the tip of uncontrolled soldering iron really touch some metallic part or not

 ## Solder: leaded vs lead-free
 Funny enough, for amateurs and for high reliability soldering _today_ the